SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 | Validation           | {{validationMeanMae}}   | {{validationStdMae}}   |
 | Test with retrain    | {{retrainMeanMae}}      | {{retrainStdMae}}      |

-Table: Results of tests after model selection. {#tbl:posthocresults}
+Table: Results of model training and selection. {#tbl:trainresults}

 We also evaluate regression performance through varied definitions of test sets in Table @tbl:posthocresults, showing similar results.